Bencic, Ostapenko ease into second round in Charleston

 Latvian Ostapenko had seven double faults in the match but rounded into form as the match wore on before clinching the win by firing down an ace.

-She will next face American Shelby Rogers, a 6-4 6-2 winner over Russia’s Evgeniya Rodina.
+She will next face American Shelby Rogers, who was a 6-4 6-2 winner over Russia’s Evgeniya Rodina in her first match back after being sidelined for more than a year by a knee injury.

+Such was her relief at being fit and back on court again, Rogers succumbed to tears after winning the opening set.

+“It’s kind of embarrassing to be honest,” the 26-year-old Charleston native told reporters.

+“It was a great moment, I enjoyed every second of it — even when I got broken.
+That’s part of it.
+It’s all those feelings I missed so much.
+The adrenaline, the nerves, the excitement, everything.
+You can’t recreate that outside of the arena.”

-Top seed Sloane Stephens will be in action later on Tuesday when she faces Spaniard Sara Sorribes Tormo in second round action, while defending champion Kiki Bertens, the second seed, plays Italian qualifier Martina Trevisan.
+Top seed Sloane Stephens will be in action on Tuesday when she faces Spaniard Sara Sorribes Tormo in second round action, while defending champion Kiki Bertens, the second seed, plays Italian qualifier Martina Trevisan.

 Reporting by Frank Pingue in Toronto, editing by Nick Mulvenney